VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/README.md

 - No affiliation, endorsement, or partnership with Credit Karma, Intuit, or any third-party provider
 - All processing happens locally in your browser – your data never leaves your computer
-- Use responsibly and at your own risk
+- Use responsibly and at your own risk.
+See [PRIVACY.md](PRIVACY.md) for full privacy and data-use details.
-- See [LICENSE](TxVault/LICENSE) for full terms
+- See [LICENSE](LICENSE) for full terms

 ---